orix-software/orix-software.github.io/docs/commands/telstrat.md

 It will try to load /usr/share/stratsed/b/builder.dsk

-If a .dsk is added to the disk like :
+If a .dsk is added to the disk argument like :

 ```code
 /#telstrat -d /builder.dsk